-The shape of sinks usually accommodate most cat’s body quite well.
-Usually, longhaired cats in particular will sleep in the sink during summer season because it is hot.
-If you were to place your hand in the sink you will find that the sink, along with the bathtub, are the coolest places around.
-But of course the bathtub isn’t as comforting as the sink.
+The shape of sinks usually accommodates most cat’s body quite well.
+Usually, longhaired cats, in particular, will sleep in the sink during the summer season because it is hot.
+If you were to place your hand in the sink you will find that the sink, along with the bathtub, is the coolest places around.
+But of course, the bathtub isn’t as comforting as the sink.

 Sometimes, your cat might know that you need to access the sink.
 It might purposely snuggle itself in the sink so that you can’t miss it.
 Cats do this on purpose for attention and love.
 By doing this, your cat is reminding you that your most important part of the day is loving your cat (Emotional Support Animal).